tomogoma/jwt/README.md

 # jwt

-Wrapper for github.com/dgrijalva/jwt-go to simplify Generation/validation of JWTs
+Wrapper for https://github.com/dgrijalva/jwt-go to simplify Generation and validation of JWTs